 Here is her stainless steel fire pit pan as we manufactured it for propane with electronic ignition.

 The pictures below are from Iggy in New York.
 He sent me a picture of his fireplace and asked me what we can do to help him.
 Well sit down and watch.
-A new pan, hood, surround, tile and starfire!
+A new pan, hood, surround, tile and Starfire Base Glass!
 Nice insert, not!
 Just like "Nice Logs", not!

 below is a template for the stainless steel pan